juanmrm/ngs/4-modules/notes.md

   Inspect what global has inside:
     "console.log(global);
     "console.dir(global, { depth: 0 });" // Because global is a big object, we're only printing her root level.

+## The Event Loop

+Is what Node uses to process asynchronous actions and interface them for you so that you don't have to deal with threads.
+It's an infinite loop.

+Every node process starts this infinite loop and will continue running it while there are asynchronous operations pending.
+If there are not, it will exit and the OS will terminate the process.

+## Event Emitter

+This built-in library is core concept of the Node framework

+const EventEmitter = require('events');

+myEmmiter.on('TEST_EVENT', () => {
+  console.log('TEST_EVENT was fired');
+});

+myEmmiter.emit('TEST_EVENT');